 Sometimes referred to as legal expenses cover, motor legal protection covers you for any legal costs associated with a car accident that wasn't your fault.

 Motor legal protection is designed to help you reclaim any losses that are not covered by your standard insurance policy, which could include:

 - Personal injury to you or a passenger

 - Medical expenses

-Basically, any expenses you might occur as a result of your accident that are classed as uninsured losses i.e. are not covered by your standard insurance policy, you can reclaim using your legal expenses cover.
+Any expenses you might occur as a result of your accident that are classed as uninsured losses (i.e. are not covered by your standard insurance policy), you can reclaim using your legal expenses cover.

 Motor legal protection is an optional extra added on to car insurance policies, so it is not a legal requirement to have it.
 It is there as an extra level of cover to provide peace of mind that you are covered for all eventualities when you're out on the road.

-As with all forms of insurance, there are certain things that motor legal protection does not cover – such as:
+As with all forms of insurance, there are exclusions; certain things that motor legal protection does not cover, such as:

-- Any compensation payments awarded to third party’s bringing a claim against you
+- Any compensation payments awarded to third parties bringing a claim against you

 - Any fines imposed on you by a court for any criminal or motoring offences